GreyJolly/DFNDFL-Package/Package/README.md

 ## Logging

 The DFNDFL package uses Python's `logging` module to log results and progress.
-The log level is set to `INFO` by default.
-You can adjust the log level by modifying the `logging.basicConfig(level=logging.INFO)` line in `run.py`.
+The logger's name is set as `dfndfl`.

 ## License
 This project is licensed under the GNU General Public License - see the [LICENSE](./LICENSE) for details.